TedTschopp/tedt.org/_posts/Homepage/2022-11-06-Senior-Enterprise-Architect-Software-at-Southern-California-Edison.md

 - Initiated the integration of AIOps into the company's IT operations through a strategic approach, leveraging machine learning and analytics to automate and optimize routine operational tasks.
 - Spearheaded the strategic redesign and relaunch of a customer-facing website that saw the decommissioning of over 1,000 servers and 50 applications, and executives a seamless transition to the cloud, all while integrating best practices in user experience and analytics that led to the increase of engagement and conversions.

-description: 'I am the Enterprise Technology Architect responsible for SCE's IT Product engineering and development strategies.
-I build and maintain SCE's strategy, technology roadmap, and platform management direction for over 500 products, leveraging multiple architectural models.'
+description: I am the Enterprise Technology Architect responsible for SCE's IT Product engineering and development strategies.
+I build and maintain SCE's strategy, technology roadmap, and platform management direction for over 500 products, leveraging multiple architectural models.

-seo-description: 'I am the Enterprise Technology Architect responsible for SCE's IT Product engineering and development strategies.
-I build and maintain SCE's strategy, technology roadmap, and platform management direction for over 500 products, leveraging multiple architectural models.'
+seo-description: I am the Enterprise Technology Architect responsible for SCE's IT Product engineering and development strategies.
+I build and maintain SCE's strategy, technology roadmap, and platform management direction for over 500 products, leveraging multiple architectural models.

 categories: Home
 tags: